Survey of 2016 MLIS Graduates

 Our students not only live across North America while completing our fully online MLIS program, they are also working in different geographic areas after graduation.
-For example, our alumni reported that their employers are located in three Canadian provinces and 25 U.S. states.
+For example, our alumni reported that their employers are located in three Canadian provinces, 30 U.S. states, Spain and Hungary.

 - “The SJSU MLIS program was a truly amazing experience that I will always promote and of which I will always speak very highly.
 I am immensely proud to be a graduate of this world-class program at SJSU.”